f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 ```bash
 curl http://10.1.10.91/endpoint2
 ```
-The expected output should look like:
+The expected output should look like this:
 ```
 OK.
 Endpoint - 1
 ```
-And verify that WAF is applied to TMOS routing by running the following commands:
+Also verify that WAF is applied to TMOS routing by running the following commands:

 ```bash
 curl 'http://10.1.10.90/endpoint1?query=<script>alert(1)</script>'